hydephp/develop/CONTRIBUTING.md

 - **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)**

 **Please add tests!**
 - **Add tests!** - Your patch might not be accepted if it doesn't have tests.
+When submitting a bug fix, make sure to include one or more tests proving the fix works, When adding features, make sure all aspects are properly tested.

 - **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.